cngetich37/cnetechsystems/README.md

 # CNETECH SYSTEMS PORTFOLIO

-CNETECH SYSTEMS company portfolio to showcase the mern stack projects done by the cnetech company.
+CNETECH SYSTEMS company portfolio to showcase the MERN stack projects done by the CNETECH SYSTEMS company.